 Still, he told himself, it was a kind of “performing” and would have to do… for now.

-As a star-struck 15-year-old, he delivered newspapers to dozens of world-famous celebrities “across the tracks” in Beverly Hills… Lucille Ball, Jimmy Stewart, Gene Kelly, Jimmy Durante, Danny Kaye, Ira Gershwin, Danny Thomas, Harpo Marx, Zsa Zsa Gabor, George Burns and Rosalind Russell.
+As a star-struck 15-year-old, he delivered newspapers to dozens of celebrities “across the tracks” in Beverly Hills… Lucille Ball, Jimmy Stewart, Gene Kelly, Jimmy Durante, Danny Kaye, Ira Gershwin, Danny Thomas, Zsa Zsa Gabor, George Burns, Harpo Marx, and Rosalind Russell.
 Witnessing their lavish lifestyle further stoked Bruce’s determination to build a show business career.

 On his delivery route through the elite streets of Beverly Hills, he began to experience firsthand encounters with world-renowned celebrities, something he did his best to bring about at every opportunity.

-One famous Oscar winner actually took the time to show him the correct way to fold and throw a newspaper.
+One famous Oscar winner took the time to patiently teach him the correct way to fold and throw a newspaper.

 Then more show biz elements came into play at school.

-He attended Emerson Jr. High in West L.A. where his classmates included future star Robert Redford, who carried Bruce’s books when he broke his ankle, Doug McClure, and newly-honored Juvenile Oscar winner at the time, Bobby Driscoll, Hollywood’s biggest child star since Shirley Temple.
+Bruce’s junior high classmates included future star Robert Redford, who carried Bruce’s books when he broke his ankle, Doug McClure, and newly-honored Juvenile Oscar winner at the time, Bobby Driscoll, Hollywood’s biggest child star since Shirley Temple.

-And excitement radiated from the chic, Sunset Strip night clubs mere blocks from his family’s modest parsonage.
-And as a teenager, he would sneak out of the house after his parents had gone to bed and charm his way backstage at the various showrooms along the Strip.
+Excitement radiated from the chic, Sunset Strip nightclubs mere blocks from his family’s modest parsonage.
+As a teenager, he would sneak out of the house after his parents had gone to bed, and charm his way backstage at the glamorous showrooms along the Strip.

-He soon became a “mascot” to the tech crews at each club and stood backstage night after night witnessing the performances of many of the great night club entertainers of the time.
+He soon became a “mascot” to the tech crews at each glamorous club, and stood backstage night after night witnessing the performances of many of the great nightclub entertainers of the time.

-Nat “King” Cole, Jimmy Durante, The Andrews Sisters, Tony Martin, Sammy Davis Jr., Billy Daniels, Judy Garland, Pearl Bailey, Danny Kaye and Martin & Lewis with Jerry’s madcap comedic style greatly influencing Bruce’s early onstage antics.
+Nat “King” Cole, Jimmy Durante, The Andrews Sister, Tony Martin, Sammy Davis Jr., Billy Daniels, Judy Garland, Pearl Bailey, Danny Kaye, and Martin & Lewis, with Jerry’s madcap comedic style influencing Bruce’s early onstage antics.

 It would prove an invaluable education for what lay ahead.

-He was now singing along with The Four Freshmen on the radio and becoming more and more enamored with voices blending in harmony.
+He was now singing along with The Four Freshmen and becoming more and more enamored with voices blending in harmony.

-After sneaking backstage one night at Ciro’s and hearing his idols the Mills Brothers harmonize, his ambition soon focused on pursuing a recording career in a close harmony vocal group.
+After sneaking backstage one night at Ciro’s, and hearing his idols the Mills Brothers, his ambition soon focused on pursuing a recording career in a close harmony vocal group.

-He was now also beginning to compose songs and poems of his own for various church functions.
+He was also beginning to compose custom songs and poems for various church functions.

-In 1952, he enrolled at Hollywood High, something he had dreamed of since moving from Chicago as a ten-year-old.
+In 1952, Bruce enrolled at fabled Hollywood High, something he had dreamed of since moving from Chicago as a 10-year-old.

 A show biz fanatic, he was well aware of the school’s unique history.
-Mickey Rooney, Judy Garland and Lana Turner all attended there as did Bruce’s older brother Stanton, one of his earliest heroes.
+Mickey Rooney, Judy Garland, and Lana Turner all attended there.
+As did his older brother Stanton, whom he admired.

 Hollywood High School was destined to become the birthplace of a collaboration between four gifted and driven young men with a common goal… make a hit record, “become somebody and meet a lot of girls.”

 Many fellow students were already embarked on successful show business careers.
-One pretty blonde classmate left campus early each day to portray Gordon MacRae’s daughter in the film musical “Carousel” and a gymnast/dancer buddy of his took days off to film his scenes in “Seven Brides for Seven Brothers.”
+One pretty blonde classmate left campus early each day to portray Gordon MacRae’s daughter in the classic film musical “Carousel,” and a gymnast/dancer buddy took days off to film his scenes in “Seven Brides for Seven Brothers.”

-Other classmates like Mike Farrell and Sally Kellerman would later go on to stardom as would Linda Evans, Stephanie Powers, John Phillip Law, Sara Jessica Parker and Jon Ritter.
+Other classmates like Mike Farrell and Sally Kellerman would later go on to stardom, as would Linda Evans, Stephanie Powers, John Phillip Law, Sara Jessica Parker, and John Ritter.

 It was at HHS in 1954 that Bruce convinced Glen Larson, a friend since grammar school, to co-found a vocal group and audition for that year’s student talent show, a hallowed school tradition attended by studio talent scouts and agents looking for promising young talent.